Temporal Score Rescaling for Temperature Sampling in Diffusion and Flow Models: Prior Art

 \textbf{Guided Inference.} A widely adopted mechanism for steering sampling in diffusion and flow models is to leverage Classifier-Free Guidance (CFG)~\citep{diffuion_cfg}.
 While this allows one to trade off likelihood and diversity by controlling the effect of the conditioning on the drawn samples, it is fundamentally different from temperature scaling.
 Moreover, CFG cannot be applied to unconditional models and even for conditional ones, requires training with condition dropout.
 An alternative to CFG by~\cite{karras2024guiding} is to use a `bad version' of the diffusion model for guidance, but its probabilistic interpretation is unclear and it also requires intermediate checkpoints which are not widely available even for open-weight models.
 In comparison, \ours~serves as a plug-and-play technique compatible with any diffusion and flow matching model without any requirement on training.
 Moreover, as we empirically demonstrate for image generation, our method is orthogonal to CFG and can be applied together for further improvement in quality.

 \textbf{Temperature Scaling in Diffusion Models.} We are not the first to consider temperature sampling in context of diffusion models.
 In particular, \cite{shih_scaling} presented a technique to finetune diffusion (and autoregressive) models for temperature scaled inference.
 Their approach assigned an importance weight to each training sample based on its likelihood approximated by computing its ELBO with respect to a pretrained diffusion model on the same data.
 However, this approach is not training-free, making it difficult to leverage for large models and impossible in scenarios where training data is unavailable.
-An alternative training-free approach is to modify the reverse sampling by applying a stochastic MCMC corrector at each denoising step~\citep{song-SDE-2021, du-Composition-MCMC-2024}.
-However, this increases the computational cost at inference by an order of magnitude and does not support deterministic sampling.
-In contrast~\ours is a training-free approach that does not increase the inference cost and can be leveraged for stochastic and deterministic sampling.
+An alternative training-free approach is to modify the reverse sampling by applying stochastic MCMC corrector steps \citep{song-SDE-2021, du-Composition-MCMC-2024}, but can incur 5 times additional computation.
+Recent work \cite{fkc} avoid excessive corrector steps by re-weighting on batches of samples, which is inefficient when only one sample is desired (\eg image generation, robot manipulation).
+In contrast, \ours \ is a training-free approach that has \textit{zero inference overhead}.

 \textbf{Pesudo-temperature Sampling via Noise Scaling.} Perhaps the closest to our approach in terms of being efficient and training-free is the technique of `Constant Noise Scaling' (CNS) where one scales the stochastic noise at each sampling step by a constant.
 More formally, following the definition by \cite{song-SDE-2021}, CNS can be viewed as sampling the following reverse SDE: